-Applicants are generally expected to have an M.A. in a related field (e.g. foreign language, teaching, cognitive science, linguistics, etc.).
-However, students have been accepted without a Master's degree provided they have a strong undergraduate education.
+Applicants are generally expected to have an M.A. in a related field (e.g., foreign language, teaching, cognitive science, linguistics, etc.).
+However, in the past, students have been accepted without a master's degree provided they have a strong undergraduate education.

 - Current GRE scores (within two years)

-- Current TOEFL score if one speaks English as an additional language
+- Current TOEFL or IELTS score if you speak English as an additional language

 - Transcripts from undergraduate and previous graduate study

-- Three letters of recommendation from people familiar with the applicants academic and professional work
+- Three letters of recommendation from people familiar with your academic and professional work

-- A statement of area of research interest and career goals
+- A statement of research area interest and career goals

-- A sample of thoughtful analytic work or research paper
+- A sample of thoughtful analytic work or a research paper

-- Evidence of proficiency in a second language to be able to teach one of the languages offered in the Department of Modern Languages (i.e. Chinese, French, German, Italian, Japanese, Russian, Spanish).
+- Evidence of proficiency in a second language, sufficient enough to be able to teach one of the languages offered in the department (Arabic, Chinese, French, German, Italian, Japanese, Russian, Spanish).

 - Application Fee: The application fee for the Ph.D. in Second Language Acquisition program is $50.00.
 You may pay the fee by credit card, check, or money order.
 Credit card instructions will be given when you submit your application.
 If you do not want to pay by credit card, you may pay by a check or money order drawn on a U.S. bank and made payable to Carnegie Mellon University.
-Please include your User ID on the check or money order and mail to Vera Lampley, Graduate Programs Coordinator at the address given above.
+Please include your User ID on the check or money order and mail to Vera Lampley, Graduate Programs Coordinator, at this address.
 Do NOT send cash.
 Your application is not considered complete until the fee has been received.